Skip to content Accessibility statement

 We encourage you to undertake a detailed review of the assessment criteria before making your application and to discuss your initial ideas with your Head of Department or relevant manager.

 Once you have an idea please first discuss your proposal with your relevant faculty advisor (see Faculty Advisors tab).
-Sarah Thompson or Amanda Selvaratnam are also happy to provide additional guidance as to whether your proposal is suitable for the PACE funding.
+Tarl Prow or Amanda Selvaratnam are also happy to provide additional guidance as to whether your proposal is suitable for PACE funding.

-Once it has been agreed that your project idea is suitable for PACE funding, you'll be allocated a member of the relevant Professional Services team, who will work closely with you to draft your application and provide expert guidance.
+Once it has been agreed that your project idea is suitable for PACE funding, you'll be allocated a member of the relevant Professional Services team, who will work closely with you to support the drafting of your application and provide expert guidance.
 At this point, your departmental Research Facilitator will be able to support the development of the financial costings.

 Professional Services and staff include: